isomerpages/moe-lakesidepri/_our-lakeside-education/Student Management.md

 <span style="font-size:10pt;">*Bullying involves hurting or intimidating others repeatedly to deliberately cause harm, distress or humiliation.
 It can be physical verbal or relational/social in nature.</span>
 <br><br><br>
 <b>Disciplinary Consequences (categorised by severity and frequency)</b><br><br>
-To ensure fair and consistent discipline, consequences at Lakeside Primary School are categorized based on the severity or frequency of the offence.
-Each consequence is designed to be restorative, aiming to promote accountability, repair harm, and support personal growth.<br><br>
+<div style="font-size:14pt;" align="justify">To ensure fair and consistent discipline, consequences at Lakeside Primary School are categorized based on the severity or frequency of the offence.
+Each consequence is designed to be restorative, aiming to promote accountability, repair harm, and support personal growth.</div><br><br>
 <b>Guiding Principles</b><br>
 All consequences are guided by the following principles:<br>
 •	<b>Fairness and Consistency</b>: Ensuring all students are treated equitably.<br>